nvts8a/dvr-scheduler/README.md

 * Channel

 ## Delete Recordings

+bin/Dvr.pl does not have the functionality to DELETE recordings while Dvr::Scheduler does.
+But what Dvr.pl does if there is another recording at the same time it will ask you if you want to replace it.
+Which will delete the current recording and attempt to re-add the new recording.

 The system should be able to delete recordings
 * Delete by UUID - **The API can only delete by UUID currently, bin/Dvr.pl contains the logic that will get the UUID and delete by UUID.**